Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Universal needles have a slightly rounded point and work well with both knits and woven fabrics.
 Very tightly woven fabrics may require a sharp needle and knits a ballpoint needle.

-Every serger will need one or more needles.
-Most sergers use conventional sewing machine needles (system 130/705H), but make sure to verify this with your manual first.
-One of the top reasons I love my Brother 1034D serger is it uses regular sewing machine needles, making for much more simplicity!
+Every serger needs one or more needles.
+Most sergers use conventional sewing machine needles (system 130/705H), but not all do, so verify this with your manual first.
+One of the top reasons I love my Brother 1034D serger is it uses regular sewing machine needles!
 I have a nice stash of 130/705H Schmetz size universal needles in multiple sizes that I use for most projects.

 If you need help removing and replacing needles due to poor vision or poor dexterity, a needle inserter will hold your new needle in the correct orientation when inserting it into the needle clamp.
 If you’re going to be switching from 4-thread overlock to a 2-thread rolled hem and back again, for instance, you will find yourself removing and replacing needles often!
 Not all needle threaders will work will all sergers, so make sure to check before purchasing one.